Wckenny14/tictactoe/README.md

-# My first project: Tic-Tac-Toe
+# My First Project: Tic-Tac-Toe

 I recently became a student at General Assembly (GA) in Sydney, Australia studying Software Engineering in a full time immersive course and this is my first student project.